The PROSPECT Reactor Antineutrino Experiment: Detector installation into HFIR

+The LiLS filled drums were shipped to ORNL inside temperature controlled trucks in three batches.
+Bags that were continuously flushed with boil-off nitrogen were placed over each drum lid to limit oxygen intrusion while stored at ORNL.
 A 20-ton Teflon lined shipping container (ISO tank) previously used in the Dayabay experiment~\cite{An:2015qga,Band:2013zka} was refurbished and cleaned at Yale.
 Several alcohol rinses of the tank interior were made in addition to a final rinse of EJ309.
 The tank was shipped to ORNL and fully purged with nitrogen.

-A Vestil pallet jack scale (PM-2748-SCL-LP) was used to weight each pallet of four drums before and after pumping the LS contents from the drums into the ISO tank.
+A pallet jack scale\footnote{Vestil PM-2748-SCL-LP https://vestil.motionsavers.com} was used to weigh each pallet of four drums before and after pumping the LS contents from the drums into the ISO tank.
 The peristaltic pump utilized Teflon and Viton transfer lines to prevent contamination of the liquids.
-Care was taken to minimize the exposure to room air while opening each barrel and inserting the pump-out lines.
+Care was taken to minimize the exposure to air while opening each barrel and inserting the pump-out lines.
 At two liters-per-minute, more than three days were needed to empty the barrels into the ISO tank.
 The barrel containing actinium was the fourth barrel emptied.
-Samples were taken from each drum.
+Samples were taken from each drum and measured by a UV-Vis spectrometer\footnote{Shimadzu UV-2700 https://www.shimadzu.com/}.
 The UV absorption spectra of these samples are shown in Fig.~\ref{fig-UVis}.
 The actinium barrel was the only barrel to show significant deviation from the average spectrum.
+All spectra were consistent with earlier measurements at BNL.
 Nitrogen was bubbled through the liquid in the ISO tank for ten days to promote mixing of the different barrels.
 A sample from the mixed ISO tank is consistent with the expected average of all barrels.
 A total of 4841 kg of LiLS was pumped into the ISO tank.